Skip to main content

 • insecticidal soap (M-PedeOG): 1.25 to 2.5 oz/gal water; PHI 0d, REI 12h, Bee: L. Spray to wet all infested plant surfaces.
 May need to make repeated applications.
 For enhanced and residual control, apply with companion labeled inseccticide.

 • lambda-cyhalothrin (Warrior* II): 1.28 to 1.92 oz/A; PHI 1d, REI 24h, Bee: H, Group 3A.
-For head and stem brassicas.
+Head and stem brassicas only.
 Suppression only.

 • novaluron (Rimon 0.83EC): 12 oz/A; PHI 7d, REI 12h, Bee: L, Group 16B.
 Most effective on immature stages.
-Not labeled for collards and kale.
+Not for collards and kale.

-• permethrin (Pounce* 25WP): 3.2 to 6.4 oz/A for Brussels sprouts, cauliflower; 3.2 to 12.8 oz/A for broccoli, Chinese broccoli; PHI 1d, REI 12h, Bee: H, Group 3A.
-Not for other brassicas.
+• permethrin (Pounce* 25WP): 3.2 to 6.4 oz/A Brussels sprouts and cauliflower, 3.2 to 12.8 oz/A broccoli and Chinese broccoli; PHI 1d, REI 12h, Bee: H, Group 3A.

-• petroleum oil (Suffoil XOG): 1 to 2 gal/100 gal water; PHI 0d, REI 4h, Bee: L. Apply as needed.
+• petroleum oil (Suffoil XOG): 1 to 2 gal/100 gal water; PHI 0d, REI 4h, Bee: L.

 • pyrethrin (PyGanic EC5.0OG): 4.5 to 17 oz/A; 0.25 to 0.50 oz/gal, 3 gal/1000 sq ft in greenhouse for backpack sprayers; PHI 0d, REI 12h, Bee: M, Group 3A.